nickrose268/django-recipes/README.md

   CampaignDisplayView(DetailView) - handling the campaign detail
   CampaignSignupView(FormView, SingleObjectMixin) - handling the signup form CampaignDetailView(View) - combining the above to into a single multipurpose view

 The underlying models are Campaign and Subscriber, the signup form is underlain by a ModelForm called SubscriberSignupForm.

 The trick is to override form_valid in the CampaignSignupView in order to pass the campaign pk to the SubscriberSignupForm's save method.

 In real-life the signup form should only activate after the user has consented and read a privacy policy.
 In addition any emails and names should be stored in encrypted form.

+**_1) Contact_**

+A simple contact form based on CreateView.

+The main customised functionality is in the form class ContactForm where init, clean and save are overridden for various reasons.

+init is overridden because we want to insert a 'autfocus' into the form fields.